 The Disability Service supports the process of disclosure and specific supports provided will depend on when a student's placement is due to start, what level of support the student needs and the level of disclosure they are comfortable with.
-Placement staff should adopt a positive approach to disclosure of a disability and reasonable accommodation requests, as practicable and as agreed with the student and college staff.
+Placement staff should adopt a positive approach to disclosure of a disability and reasonable accommodation requests, as practicable and as agreed with the student and university staff.
 Disclosure enables the student to avail of increased supports and provides legal protection which in turn ensures public safety in relation to any fitness to practice issues, described earlier within this document.

 Students who disclose their disability on placement will have indicated the level of disclosure that they would prefer– i.e. what will be disclosed, to whom on placement, when, and how.
 Information disclosed by the student under the Data Protection Act is, by law, to remain confidential and be respected at all times.
 This information must be protected, used only for agreed purposes and should not be communicated to anyone without the student's consent.
 Effective disclosure management is imperative to the student feeling supported within their professional placement.
 Any discrimination toward a student who discloses a disability on placement is illegal; in Ireland both the Equal Status Act and the Disability Act prohibit discrimination on the grounds of disability.

 Example: Barry is a 3rd Psychiatric Nursing student with a mental health difficulty.
 Barry successfully completed placements in 1st and 2nd year and disclosed in all placements to the level of CPC.
 Barry however, recently became very overwhelmed on his 3rd year placement; he struggled with multi-tasking and nursing duties.
 As a result he was advised to take some time off as he experienced high levels of anxiety.
-Barry returned to college for lectures for a period of time before he repeated the placement, Barry was very anxious and worried about returning to the placement and the same scenario happening again.
+Barry returned to Trinity for lectures for a period of time before he repeated the placement, Barry was very anxious and worried about returning to the placement and the same scenario happening again.
 In consultation with his Disability Officer and Occupational therapist, Barry arranged a pre-placement meeting to disclose managing the placement.
 It was identified that Barry should try out new strategies to help him on the ward, such as organisational strategies, revision of nursing theory and literature, as well as practising communication skills.
 Barry disclosed to the CPC level again and stated that he would disclose to other members of the team if he felt it was required as the placement went on.
 Barry continued to use Unilink throughout the placement to support him.
 Barry repeated and completed his placement successfully.

 Students who disclose a disability.